Providing proof of identity

 Identity documents accepted

 If you need to provide identity documents, they must be originals.
-DVA won't accept photocopies or laminated certificates.
+DVA will not accept photocopies or laminated certificates.

 DVA prefers the following documentation as confirmation of your identity: